Jess Brown discusses what to expect from the Alabama Legislature in 2022 - NewsBreak

 ALABAMA – The Alabama Legislature is about to wrap up its special session inside the regular session.

-The question for News 19 Political Analyst Jess Brown – what’s the biggest issue facing legislators?WATCH: Political Analyst Steve Flowers talks Alabama Senate race, power of the campaign ad
+The question for News 19 Political Analyst Jess Brown – what’s the biggest issue facing legislators?How will Alabama spend $772 million in COVID relief funds?

 His answer may surprise you.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.